 192.168.1.20 took too long to respond.”

-Then you might have typed the wrong IP address in which case, retry loading the page after making the required corrections.
-If you have put in the accurate IP address and this message still appears.
-Then you need to verify your router’s private IP address.
-Since it’s possible that 192.168.1.20 is not your router’s IP address.
+Then you might have typed the wrong IP address, so retry loading the page after making the required corrections.
+If you put in the accurate IP address, this message still appears.
+Then you need to verify your router’s private IP address since it’s possible that 192.168.1.20 is not your router’s IP address.

 See Also: 192.168.8.1 Admin Login, Username & Password